Why You Shouldn’t Dry Clothes On Your Radiator

 White radiator on a yellow wall with a blue text box that reads here's why you shouldn't dry clothes on your radiator.

-As tempting as it is on wet winter days, then you shouldn’t dry clothes on your radiator.
+As tempting as it is on wet autumn and winter days, where possible, you shouldn’t dry your clothes on your radiator.

 There’s a very good reason for this.
 Hanging wet clothes to dry on your radiator makes your boiler work harder to get your room to your desired temperature.
 This means it takes longer to heat your home.
 In turn, this uses more energy to heat your home and costs you more money.

 Use a clothes horse!
-Although perhaps not quite as literally as this photo of Shetland ponies actually wearing cardigans suggests…!
+Although perhaps not quite as literally as this image of a pony actually wearing a jumper suggests…!

 With a small baby at the time, sometimes desperation did call for me to dry clothes on my radiators.
 But I tried to keep it to the odd desperate occasion rather than an everyday thing.
 Anything to keep those energy bills down.

 In one previous flat, we were lucky enough to have quite high ceilings.
-The flat even came with an original ceiling-mounted pulley for drying clothes.
+The flat even came with an original ceiling-mounted pulley in the kitchen for drying clothes (sometimes called a kitchen maid).
 It was amazing for drying clothes and sheets and meant we didn’t need to dry our clothes on the radiator.
-It also didn’t take up any floor space whatsoever.
+Crucially, it also didn’t take up any floor space whatsoever – ideal for small-space living.

-If you’ve got high ceilings I cannot recommend them enough.
+Our current kitchen ceiling isn’t high enough for one of these.
+However, if you’ve got high ceilings I cannot recommend a pulley enough.
 You can pick them up easily online.
 Whilst some are quite pricey, the cheaper ones come without the wooden slats for easy postage.
 You can then get wood cut to fit at your local wood merchants.
-And they have a nice vintage look to them if you’re into that kind of thing.

 Why Ventilation Is Important When Drying Clothes Indoors